RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Background and Related Work

 \subsection{Prior Compilation Work}

-There are two primary categories for compilation for quantum systems: 1) \textit{physical} compilation focused on the implementation of physical gates on individual physical qubits and 2) \textit{logical} compilation focused on the management of \textit{logical} qubits.
-The first is typically defined by the constraints of the underlying hardware for which several works have focused on tailoring efficient execution of physical syndrome extraction circuits to the hardware properties e.g. superconducting qubits \cite{wu2022synthesis}, trapped ions \cite{leblond2023tiscc} and neutral atoms \cite{viszlai2023architecture, jandura2024surface}.
-These are often distinct from generalized compilers \cite{tannu2019not, li2019tackling, murali2019noise} because of the simple and repetitive nature of the underlying circuits.
+There are two primary categories for compilation for quantum systems: 1) \textit{physical} compilation focused on the implementation of physical gates and 2) \textit{logical} compilation focused on managing \textit{logical} qubits.
+The first is typically defined by the constraints of the underlying hardware.
+Several works have focused on tailoring efficient execution of physical syndrome extraction circuits to the hardware properties e.g. superconducting qubits \cite{wu2022synthesis}, trapped ions \cite{leblond2023tiscc} and neutral atoms \cite{viszlai2023architecture, jandura2024surface}.
+These are often distinct from generalized compilers \cite{tannu2019not, li2019tackling, murali2019noise} because of the simple and repetitive structure of the underlying circuits.
 We focus on the second type of compilation.
-As QEC codes, and surface codes in particular, become more realistically implementable, several general purpose compilers \cite{comp1, comp2, comp3, litinski2019game, hua2021autobraid, javadi-abhari2017optimized} have emerged, typically focusing on problems related to path finding and logical qubit routing.
-However, these all suffer from the notable exception that they are static.
-These are also typically distinct from the synthesis problem designed to convert circuits into versions using only gates from the limited universal gate set, such as in \cite{ross2016gridsynth}.
-We focus on small-angle rotation synthesis which is a different approach than prior works focused on Clifford+T and focus optimizations on reducing T requirements from synthesis \cite{camp1, camp2}.
+As QEC codes, and surface codes in particular, become more realistically implementable, several general purpose compilers \cite{comp1, comp2, comp3, litinski2019game, hua2021autobraid, javadi-abhari2017optimized} have emerged, focusing on problems related to path finding and logical qubit routing.
+However, these suffer from the pitfalls of schedules generated from static compilation.
+These are also distinct from the synthesis problem designed to convert circuits into versions using only gates from the limited universal gate set, such as in \cite{ross2016gridsynth}.
+While prior works focus on Clifford+T synthesis and reducing T requirements\cite{camp1, camp2} we prioritize continuous-angle rotation synthesis.